All Work

 The Result

-The shift from Notion to a purpose-built CMS changed how the DFL team works.
-Editors no longer have to think about design when publishing — they write, and trust that the output will look right.
-Google Analytics, set up as part of the project, gives them visibility into site performance they never had with Notion.
-The site now sees around 2,000 visitors a month — a meaningful audience for a research organisation working at the intersection of technology, governance, and society.
+The move from Notion to a purpose-built CMS changed how the team works.
+Editors don't have to think about design when publishing — they write, and the output looks right.
+Google Analytics, set up as part of the project, gives them visibility into site performance they didn't have before.
+The site now gets around 2,000 visitors a month — a real audience for a research organization working between technology, governance, and society.

 earthwhile is our go-to for websites.
 From building the organisation's main website to micro-sites, they always manage to turn our fuzzy ideas into thoughtful, polished experiences that align with our vision.
 They’re always patient, responsive, and easy to work with.